CapoeiraCoders/capoeiralyrics.info/README.md

 - `npm run deploy` - to deploy website

-Colophon
+Thanx
 ===
-Build with love.
-Style is based on http://getskeleton.com/.
+Build with love with styles based on http://getskeleton.com/.